-Best for: people who don't know how to turn their finances around and are having trouble getting started on paying their debt.
+Best for: people who don't know how to turn their finances around and are having trouble getting started on paying off their debt.

-These debt payoff methods should only be used as a last resort when you have no other options.
+If you have tried everything and can't seem to pay down your debt, there are options other than debt consolidation to consider.
+Keep in mind that these debt payoff methods should only be used as a last resort when you have no other options.

-Bankruptcy: This option should not be taken lightly, as it will drastically lower your credit score and hurt your ability to obtain new credit in the future.
+Filing for bankruptcy should not be taken lightly, as it will drastically lower your credit score and hurt your ability to obtain new credit in the future.
 Even so, bankruptcy is a legitimate option for people who have more debt than they can handle.
 Depending on the type of bankruptcy you apply for, you can either eliminate your debt or make the payments more manageable.